shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I can’t believe they tricked me like this!
 Even after knowing I needed it to help my sick grandma!”

+Don smiled evilly.
 “You must be so upset.”

 “Indeed I am!”
 Robin Hood kicked a rock.